 What is it about girls and pillows?
 Or maybe by “girls” I mean me…what is it about me and pillows?
 I don’t really know but I just love them.
 They are such an easy way to change up your decor and I feel like they’re just an essential part of a home’s look.
 You can play with the textures and patterns in a room easily without having to invest in large pieces of furniture–whether it’s a body pillow on your bed or a bunch of throw pillows on the couch.

 For the fabric, I took to a few different sources: Joann Fabric (again), eBay, and World Lace, which is an ankara fabric shop here in Houston.
 Creating the covers was easy.
-I followed these four steps:
+Just follow the 4-step tutorial below.

 - Cut fabric into a piece that is the height and twice the length of the pillow.

 - Fold in half with the pattern facing inwards and pin two of the edges in place with straight pins.